swisskyrepo/PayloadsAllTheThings/Account Takeover/mfa-bypass.md

 ### Missing 2FA Code Integrity Validation

-Code for any user acc can be used to bypass the 2FA
+Code for any user account can be used to bypass the 2FA

 ### CSRF on 2FA Disabling